AmityAge/Miners4Kids-A-Bitcoin-Mining-Model-for-Community-Funded-Education/README.md

 # Miners4Kids – A Bitcoin Mining Model for Community-Funded Education

 Welcome to the **Miners4Kids (M4K) Repository**!
-This project empowers communities to replicate the Miners4Kids model, using Bitcoin mining to sustainably fund educational programs for children.
-By leveraging Bitcoin mining, communities can generate funds that directly support youth education, particularly in underserved areas.
+This project guides communities to replicate the Miners4Kids model, using Bitcoin mining to sustainably fund educational programs for children.
+By leveraging Bitcoin mining, communities can generate funds that directly support education, particularly in underserved areas.

 ---

 ## Project Background

 The **Miners4Kids** initiative was created by **AmityAge Academy** in Roatán, Honduras.
-Originally launched as *Miners4Communities* by our founder, Dusan Matuska, the project aimed to use Bitcoin mining to fund educational efforts in specific communities.
+Originally launched as *Miners4Communities* by our founder, Dusan Matuška, the project aimed to use Bitcoin mining to fund educational efforts in specific communities.
 However, we quickly realized a centralized approach focusing directly on providing resources for children would be more impactful and secure.
 Thus, the Miners4Kids model was developed to simplify, secure, and scale the project.

 ### Why This Model Works
 Bitcoin mining provides a continuous funding source, and the proceeds can be directed towards educational programs.
 This model makes a positive, lasting impact on young learners by fostering financial literacy and technology skills.